-Kentucky State Quarters were released on October 15, 2001 as the fifteenth coin in the State Quarter series.
+Kentucky State Quarters (Buy on eBay) were released on October 15, 2001 as the fifteenth coin in the State Quarter series.
 Kentucky’s original Statehood date was June 1, 1792.

 The reverse design features “My Old Kentucky Home.”
 The inscriptions include the State name, Statehood date, mintage date, “E Pluribus Unum,” and “My Old Kentucky Home.”
 The coin’s reverse was designed and engraved by T. James Farrell.